ddirico34/NBA-Totals-Prediction-Model/README.md

 # NBA Over/Under Prediction Project

-I'm building a Python-based model to predict NBA game totals and eventually recommend Over/Under picks using real data and machine learning.
+I'm building a Python-based model to predict NBA game totals and eventually aim to achieve at least 60% accuracy on Over/Under picks using real data and machine learning.
 This is an ongoing project that I will update daily to track progress and show consistent development.

-### Current Status (Day 1)
-- Project folder + Git setup
+### Progress Log

-- Fetched raw NBA game data using `nba_api`
+- **Day 1** – Project setup, environment fixed, and raw NBA game data pulled with `nba_api` starting from 2020-2024

-### Next Step
-- Convert raw data into a clean, one-row-per-game dataset
+- **Day 2** – Combined multi-season data, built a one-row-per-game dataset, and trained a first baseline model (MAE ≈ 13.6 points).

 ### Tools (so far)
 - Python